-Our all-encompassing guide to locum tenens work is based on our company’s 20-year history of working with physicians and advanced practitioners across multiple specialties.
+Our all-encompassing guide to locum tenens work is based on our company’s long history of working with physicians and advanced practitioners across multiple specialties.
 This guide is designed to help you find all the answers to questions you are asking or should be asking.
 Don’t see what you are looking for?
 Contact us and we’ll get back to you.

 What is it?

 Locum tenens is a Latin phrase that means "to hold the place of, to substitute for."
 In the early 1970s, a federal grant was awarded to the University of Utah for the purpose of providing physician staffing services to rural health clinics in medically under-served areas of the western United States.
 The program proved so successful that many hospital administrators and physicians began calling for locum tenens physician staffing assistance.
 Today thousands of physicians, CRNAs, PAs, NPs, psychiatrists and psychologists contract with locum tenens companies.

 Whether you are a resident, mid-career practitioner or semi-retired practitioner, locum tenens work could be a perfect fit for you, enabling you to work as little or as much as you want.

 Most agencies cover travel fees, lodging costs and malpractice insurance to help reduce logistical worries.
 Recruiters learn your interests in order to match you to the perfect opportunity, credentialing specialists handle credentialing privileges with healthcare facilities and customer care teams take care of logistical tasks to ensure an assignment goes smoothly.
 Benefits include:

 - After medical school, test drive different positions or sample different practice settings before settling on a permanent one.